dypflying/chimestack-docs/content/en/docs/Usage/WebUI/Platform/host/_index.md

   * Layer-2 Network information tab: list the layer-2 networks on the node
   * Storage pool information tab: list the local storage pools on the node
   * System monitor tab: show the node's CPU and memory usage percentage in charts
+  * Net monitor tab: show the net I/O statistical information in charts
+  * Disk monitor tab: show the disk I/O and capacity statistical information in charts
+  * Alert information tab: show the unacknowledged alerts related to the host
   * Operation log tab: show the operation logs of the node.

 {{% imgproc host_vms Fit "1000x600" %}}